 With the new EEG the government wants to make good on its promise to help acceptance of renewable power installations.
 It guarantees communities which allow wind parks to be built a share of the park’s income amounting to 0.2 Cent/kWh for 20 years.
 This amount can be reduced if the wind park operator offers discounted power supply contracts to people living nearby.

 In a bid to incentivise wind expansion in (less windy) southern Germany, the proposal introduces a “quota for the south” (15% of successful tenders have to come from the south between 2021-2023 and 20% as of 2024).
-The idea isto reduce the imbalance in generating capacity tilted towards the north of the country, which would have negative implications if north-south grid connections are not completed in time before nuclear power stations in the power-hungry south are shut down entirely at the end of 2022.
+A "quota for the south" (of 50%) also applies to tenders for biomass installations.
+The idea is to reduce the imbalance in generating capacity tilted towards the north of the country, which would have negative implications if north-south grid connections are not completed in time before nuclear power stations in the power-hungry south are shut down entirely at the end of 2022.